sharpa-robotics/sharpa-rl-lab/README.md

 ```

 # 4. Deploy
 ## 4.1.
-Prepare the object
+Prepare SharpaWave and object
+1. Calibrate SharpaWave through SharpaPilot.
-A cylinder with radius of 24mm and height of 60mm via 3D priting is recommended under default configuration.
+2. A cylinder with radius of 24mm and height of 60mm via 3D priting is recommended under default configuration.
 ## 4.2.
 Deploy on SharpaWave (HostComputer Tactile, Recommended)
 ### 4.2.1.
 Configure docker
 ```bash